Pennsylvania Diminished Value Claims

 Pennsylvania small claims court allows diminished value claims up to $12,000.

-Pennsylvania Diminished Value Law
+How Pennsylvania Courts Have Ruled on Diminished Value

 Holt v.
 Pariser, 161 Pa.
 Super.
 315, 54 A.2d 89 (Pa.
 Super.
 Ct.
 1947)